Would you run a marathon without water or food?

 In a window-lined room for laboring women and their families in the ABC (Alternative Birth Center) at Ullevål, which has a kitchen, table and chairs, toaster, and microwave, there’s a nice big refrigerator.

-It strikes me as ironic that in countries that have the best birth practices (and the best maternal and fetal outcomes), their evidence-based practices often come from studies done partially or entirely in the United States.
+Ironically, in countries that have the best birth practices (and the best maternal and fetal outcomes), their evidence-based practices often come from studies done in the United States.

 In Iceland a baby is not washed after birth.
 Several scientific studies have shown that washing a newborn does more harm than good.
 In fact, the fluids on a baby’s body are actually good for her skin.